Hormone Quiz: Part 1

 • Decreased fertility?

 If you answered “yes” to 3 or more of these questions, it’s likely that you’re experiencing high cortisol levels.
-For 5 or more “yes” responses, we recommend scheduling a consultation with Dr. Gajer to delve deeper into hormone-related concerns.
+For 5 or more “yes” responses, we recommend scheduling a consultation with Dr. Gajer to see if hormone replacement therapy is right for you.

 SCHEDULE CONSULT TODAY